HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/file-data-carving-recovery-tools.md

 ## Binwalk <a href="#binwalk" id="binwalk"></a>

-**Binwalk** is a tool for searching binary files like images and audio files for embedded files and data.\
+**Binwalk** is a tool for analyzing binary files to find embedded content.
+It's installable via `apt` and its source is on [GitHub](https://github.com/ReFirmLabs/binwalk).
-It can be installed with `apt` however the [source](https://github.com/ReFirmLabs/binwalk) can be found on github.\

 **Useful commands**:

 ```bash